Miracle of Hanoi: Philippines

-The Philippine national football team paid an official courtesy call with the then-President Benigno Aquino III at the Malacañang Palace in Manila who congratulated them for their performance in the championship.
-The team was also conferred with the Presidential Achievement Award by the Philippine Sportswriters Association (PSA).
+The Philippine national football team paid an official courtesy call with then-President Benigno Aquino III at the Malacañang Palace in Manila who congratulated them for their performance in the championship.
+The team was conferred with the Presidential Achievement Award by the Philippine Sportswriters Association (PSA).
 Team manager Dan Palami was also recognized for his contribution in forming the national team and was named Executive of the Year.

-The win attributed to the increase of interest of football in the Philippines and was followed by the Philippines' successful bid to qualify for the 2012 AFC Challenge Cup and the second round of the 2014 FIFA World Cup qualifiers in 2011.
-Eventually, it culminated into a much greater success, qualifying for the 2019 AFC Asian Cup which was the Philippines' first ever competitive tournament in the country's football history.
+The win contributed to the increase of interest in football in the Philippines.
+It was followed by a successful bid to qualify for the 2012 AFC Challenge Cup and the second round of the 2014 FIFA World Cup qualifiers in 2011.
+Eventually this culminated in even greater success: qualification for the 2019 AFC Asian Cup, which was the first major tournament in the country's football history.

-The Azkals' win was included in Sports Illustrated top ten association football stories for 2010.
+The Azkals' win was included in Sports Illustrated's top ten association football stories for 2010.